EJSupremo04/60-DAYS-IN-PYTHON/README.md

 9. Using list comprehension, generate a list of squares of numbers from 1 to 10 and print the list.
 10. Ask the user for a sentence.
 Count how many times each word appears and display the counts as a dictionary.
 11. Ask the user for two variables (any values).
 Swap their values without using a temporary variable.
 Print the swapped values.
+12. Ask the user for two lists of numbers separated by spaces.
+Print the common elements between them (no duplicates).
+13. Ask the user for an integer.
+Print its multiplication table from 1 to 10.
+14. Ask the user for a number.
+Use the math module to print its square root.
+15. Read a text file named input.txt and print its contents line by line.
+16. Ask the user for a text input and save it to a new file named output.txt.
+17. Ask the user for two numbers.
+Divide the first by the second.
+Handle division-by-zero gracefully by printing an error message.
+18. Write a function that takes a list of numbers and returns both the smallest and largest numbers.
+Ask the user for numbers and print the result.
+19. Ask the user for a string.
+Print whether it is a palindrome (reads the same forward and backward).
+20. Ask the user for an integer n.
+Generate and print the Fibonacci sequence up to n terms.